Property maintenance documentation

 Jordan Blake

-Tenant submission link
+Tenant entry link

 issueledger.app/r/cf-1f-7Q3K